Elan Closs Stephens named BBC acting chair | Politics

 - United Kingdom

-The British government has appointed Elan Closs Stephens as the BBC's acting chair, replacing Richard Sharp who resigned after an independent report found he had breached rules.

-Closs Stephens, a member of the public broadcaster's governing body since 2010, will remain Acting Chair from June 27 for a year, or until a new permanent chair has been appointed, the government said.
+Britain on Friday appointed BBC board member Elan Closs Stephens as the public broadcaster's acting chair, replacing Richard Sharp who resigned in a cronyism row involving his links to former prime minister Boris Johnson.
+Closs Stephens, a member of the BBC's governing body since 2010, will remain acting chair from June 27 for a year, or until a new permanent chair has been appointed, the British government said.

+"When she takes over, Dame Elan will provide stability in the leadership of the BBC while a process to appoint a new permanent Chair is run," Culture Secretary Lucy Frazer said, using Closs Stephens' honorific title.
+Sharp resigned in April after an independent report found he had breached rules by not disclosing a potential conflict of interest in his role in helping to secure a $1 million loan for then-prime minister Johnson.

+Sharp, a former Goldman Sachs banker and donor to Britain's governing Conservative Party, became chairman in 2021.
+Closs Stephens has spent a career in broadcasting and academia, and currently serves as the Welsh member of the BBC board.
+She is also the Electoral Commissioner for Wales and a member of the UK Electoral Commission Board.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)